 Not necessarily “bigger” or “more more more” – but stay in motion.
 Stay curious, and follow curiosity up with action.
 Learn, adapt, improve.

 One of my favorite ways I’ve heard this said is Andy J. Pizza’s illustration of “slaying the dragon,” where the “dragon” represents some huge lofty goal.
-In short, we can’t wait to begin our quest until we’re ready to slay the dragon at the end of it because we’ll never “know” that we’re ready until we and the dragon are face to face.
+In short, we can’t wait to begin our quest until we’re ready to slay the dragon at the end of it because we’ll never know with absolute confidence that we’re ready until the deed is actually done.
 We would end up preparing and planning indefinitely, and never actually leave town.
 Scotty Russell calls this "analysis paralysis".

 Instead, we choose to boldly hit the road and let the journey shape us and toughen us and teach us to slay that dragon at the end of it.
 Perhaps we'll even tackle a few unexpected “dragons” along the way.

 The other big idea here is balance.
-We will outwork other teams, but it's important to make time for rest as well.
-We make ourselves easily accessible to the clients and partners who depend on us at most times, and there are times when we need to get away from our devices and be present with our friends and families.
-There's also a balance to strike between stepping back to make plans and goals, and stepping forward and to get to it.
+We will outwork other teams, but need to remember to make time for rest as well.
+Most times we make ourselves easily accessible to the clients and partners who depend on us, but there are also times where we get away from our devices to be fully present with our friends and families.
+There's also a balance to strike between stepping back to make plans and goals, and stepping forward to get after it.
 In different ways at different times, balance has consistently been something I personally need to be very intentional about.
 Prioritizing balance is critical to growing well, rather than growing out of control.